tylerlwsmith/deadhandmedia.com/content/projects/linkin-park-piano-pi/index.md

   - featured: "Python"
   - featured: "Raspberry Pi"
   - featured: "Spleeter"
+  - featured: "Midi"
   - featured: "systemd"
-  - featured: "Midi"
-screenshot: /projects/in-the-end-pi.jpg
+screenshot: chester-pi-shill.jpg
-weight: 20
+weight: 8
-draft: true
+draft: false
-hidden: true
+hidden: false
 ---

 This project is simple: when you play the intro to Linkin Park's "In The End" on a digital piano that's connected to a Raspberry Pi, the Raspberry Pi plays the song's chorus.